 Hello!
-It’s 2018!
+I’m in my 30s!
 And I’ve finally decided to become more assertive!

 lol took me long enough.